domeeno/zetta-dev-blog/domeenoblog/content/posts/kotlin-expressions.md

 In other words, the if statement has side effects (change of discountedPrice based on the condition).
 They change state which can lead to unexpected behavior and bugs.

 How is this different from an expression?
-Well to give you the answer let's take a look at the expressions in Kotlin.
+Well to give you the answer we'll move on to Kotlin's expressions.

 ## 🧮 Expressions

-Let's take a look at Kotlin's `if` expression:
+Here's a peak at Kotlin's `if` expression:

 ```kotlin
 val originalPrice = 75.0